 What better way to enjoy the outdoors than around a cozy outdoor fire pit?

-Follow these hot tips to keep your next recreational fire both fun and safe:
+Follow these tips to keep your next recreational fire both fun and safe:

-Use the right equipment.
-The city of Dubuque requires recreational fires to be in an approved container or fire pit no larger than 36 inches in diameter.
+Recreational fires typically must be in an approved container or fire pit.
 Burn only charcoal products or natural wood.
-And avoid burning processed woods, building materials, paper and yard waste, the fire department said.
+And avoid burning processed woods, building materials, paper and yard waste.

 “When people use wood that’s not quite dry, it pops and sends embers outside the fire pit area, so always keep an eye on kids and animals,” Bemis said.

 Keep a portable fire extinguisher, garden hose or sand and a shovel on hand for immediate use.
 Just in case.

 Don’t move a fire pit or ashes too soon

 Portable fire pits stay warm long after the embers burn out, which could lead to an unexpected fire.

 He recently emptied ashes from his fire pit into a bucket before disposing of them.
 The fire pit hadn’t been used in a week.
 Even so, the bucket quickly melted.

 “Had I put them into a garbage bag and into the can alongside the house, this could have been a different story,” he said.
 “Who would have thought this would happen after a full week?”